runrig-coop/the-runrig-plan/overview.md

 freedom to individual users outside of those networks.

-The details of this are still less critical to Runrig's initial development, but will be further explicated in the ["Architecture"] section of this proposal.
+The details of this are still less critical to Runrig's initial development, but will be further explicated in the ["Architecture"](https://github.com/runrig-coop/draft-proposal/tree/architecture/architecture.md) section of this proposal, though it is still in draft.

 ## Strategy
 ### Part of a Larger Ecosystem